theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

   * If your previous version was 1.0.0-0 , your current version is 1.0.0-1 .

 ## Your Name
 Self explanatory.
-If you want credit (or responsiblity) for this package, then by all means put your name in here.
+If you want credit (or responsibility) for this package, then by all means put your name in here.

 ## Your Email Address